CES 2020 tips and tricks: Your guide to tech’s biggest trade show

 I attended the Consumer Electronics Show back in the 1990s when then-Microsoft CEO Bill Gates gave the opening keynote speeches every year.
 Las Vegas has changed a lot since then, but some of my advice about the show goes back that far.

 Like the importance of wearing comfy shoes.
 I learned that lesson after some blisters during a CES years ago.
 Some of this is not rocket science.
 But there are new people attending the show every year, so I feel obligated to share my accumulated experience.
 (I take no responsibility for bad advice).
 I also have new tips, like pointing you to the CES app.
+(And here’s tips from Tim Bajarin, who has attended the show for 50 years).

 CES 2020 is expected to draw 170,000 techies, down some from 175,212 last year as the group that puts on CES, the Consumer Technology Association, continues to pare back on non-professional attendees.
 CES 2020 will have about 4,500 exhibitors across 2.9 million square feet of space, about the same number of exhibitors and slightly more space than last year, according to my interview with Karen Chupka, executive vice president of the CTA.
 The show will have 1,200 startups in its Eureka Park section, up from 1,100 the year before.